elastic/elasticsearch-labs/README.md

 # Elasticsearch labs

-This repository contains sample projects for demonstrating the features of Elasticsearch.
+This repository contains several sample applications for demonstrating the features of Elasticsearch and Elasticsearch Relevance Engine (ESRE).

 # License
 This software is licensed under the Apache License, version 2 ("ALv2"), quoted below.